matuteiglesias/journal/content/Dev/2023-03-31_Developed_data_visualizations_for_project_analysis.md

 - Resolved errors related to tick locations, ensuring accurate data representation.

 ### Pending Tasks
-- Further refinement of visualizations may be needed based on stakeholder feedback, particularly in terms of aesthetic adjustments and additional data integration.
+- Further refinement of visualizations may be needed based on stakeholder feedback, particularly in terms of aesthetic adjustments and additional data [[integration]].